 “Goodness had nothing to do with it, dearie,” Mae replies cheerfully, sashaying in her glittering splendor towards the stairs leading to the main room.
 There is nothing crass or snappish about her reply; on the contrary, she wears a happy smile, proud of her successes as symbolized by the array of diamonds.

 She looks almost like the Mae of her own vehicles; she had finalized her golden blonde look in this, her first major movie appearance, but her hair and makeup are not as becoming as they would be in later films where she had total control.
-And instead of an 1890s hourglass gown, here she wears a typical evening gown of the period, of heavy white satin, beaded, low cut and low backed, with wrists full of sparkling diamonds, a sequined evening bag, and white kid gloves to carry.
+And instead of an 1890s hourglass gown, here she wears a typical evening gown of the period, of heavy white satin, beaded, low cut and low backed, with wrists loaded with sparkling diamond bracelets, a sequined evening bag, and white kid gloves to carry.
 She strides — as much as a lady as tiny as she was can stride — across the crowded room with perfect self assurance, greeting her old flame with every expectation of a warm welcome.

 "You've been buried, dearie," she says.
 After a few more glasses of champagne, the two ladies seem to bond, with Maudie encouraging Mabel to live a little.
 She's never been offered all the champagne she can drink before.